German radio intelligence operations during World War II: July 1942

 Radio intelligence produced hardly any results during the German attack (Eastern Front, Don, Volga, and Caucasus: Summer 1942) across the Donets in July 1942, the objective or which was to reach the Don between Rostov and Voronezh.
 The Russian divisions appeared to be withdrawing, during the course of which movement radio silence was maintained.
 At that time it was not even possible to identify the stations in the higher-echelon command belt, the observation of which had always yielded good results.
 Soviet radio traffic on the northern Don front seemed to be under the supervision of a particularly capable individual.

 The Sixth Army was making preparations for an offensive against the corridor between the Don and Volga River in the direction of Stalingrad (Volgograd), while the 17th Army was pulled out of the front and assigned to the newly arrived headquarters of Army Group A under Field Marshal Wilhelm List.
 This army group was supposed to seize the Caucasus.
 That zone of the Don front which had previously been held by the 17th Army, was taken over by the Hungarian Second Army in the north, the Italian 8th Army in the centre, and the Romanian Third Army in the south.
 The three mentioned armies had weak long-range Radio Intercept units, whose efficiency varied.
 The Hungarians were capable of performing limited independent missions, whereas the Romanians could not be entrusted with any such missions.

 The Romanian 4th Army adjacent to the right wing of the German 6th Army had no communication intelligence unit whatever.
 The Hungarians, Italians, and Romanians were unfamiliar with short-range operations and lacked any understanding of inter-army co-operation in the pursuit of radio intelligence missions.
 The Italians were inclined to theorize about radio intelligence results instead of subjecting them to careful analysis.
-Characteristic of their methods was the fact that they made it a practice to use Soviet prisoners of war as radio intercept operators.
+Characteristic of their methods was that they made it a practice to use Soviet prisoners of war as radio intercept operators.